rozek/javascript-code-library/README.md

 ```

 All module functions and values are exported individually, thus allowing
-your bundler to perform some "tree-shaking" in order to include actually
+your bundler to perform "tree-shaking" in order to include actually used
-used functions or values (together with their dependencies) only.
+functions or values (together with their dependencies) only - importing
+JCL causes no module-level side effects of its own, which is verified with
+[`agadoo`](https://github.com/Rich-Harris/agadoo) as part of the build
+(see "Notes on the build" below).

 ## Usage of the UI components ##